Sumner-Group/CFOUR-parallel-anharm-scripts/README.md

 # CFOUR-parallel-anharm-scripts
 Scripts for running parallel anharmonic calculations using the Slurm/Torque workload managers.
 They have been tested using version 2.0-beta.
-These scripts are obviously based on the scripts provided by the CFour developers. http://slater.chemie.uni-mainz.de/cfour/index.php?n=Main.ScriptsForDoingVPT2CalculationsByFiniteDifferencesInParallel I provided a ZMAT file similar to the one found at the above link.
+These scripts are clearly indebted to the scripts provided by the CFour developers. http://slater.chemie.uni-mainz.de/cfour/index.php?n=Main.ScriptsForDoingVPT2CalculationsByFiniteDifferencesInParallel I provided a ZMAT file similar to the one found at the above link.
 The main differenece that it performs analytic frequencies, not finite difference.
 The scripts should be run in order: